cms-dev/cms/README.md

 ------------

-CMS, or Contest Management System, is a distributed system for running and (with some extent) organizing a programming contest.
+CMS, or Contest Management System, is a distributed system for running and (to some extent) organizing a programming contest.

-CMS has been designed to be general and to handle many different types of contests, tasks, scorings, ... .
-Nonetheless, CMS has been explicitly build to be used in the 2012 International Olympiads in Informatics, to be held in September 2012 in Italy.
+CMS has been designed to be general and to handle many different types of contests, tasks, scorings, etc. Nonetheless, CMS has been explicitly build to be used in the 2012 International Olympiads in Informatics, to be held in September 2012 in Italy.

 Description